-the tradition of "internal trade" models of economic geography discussed in Section 1.
-In Section 3.3, I further elaborate on the connection between the model and existing "internal trade" models.
-In that section, I show why the model of this paper delivers an urbanizationfostering effect of trade (Section 3.2), while existing "internal trade" models of economic geography do not have this feature.
+As goods are substitutes, workers demand a positive quantity of each worker's product in equilibrium, which gives rise to trade across all workers.
+Thus, the model belongs to the tradition of "internal trade" models of economic geography discussed in the introduction.
+In Section IIC, I further elaborate on the connection between the model and existing "internal trade" models.
+In that section, I show why the model of this paper delivers an urbanization-fostering effect of trade (Section IIB), while existing "internal trade" models of economic geography do not have this feature.

 Although the model features a large number of goods, these goods are not grouped into sectors.
-This simplifies the structure of the model and allows for a theoretical characterization of the effect of trade on urbanization and real income in Section 3.2.
-However, it also implies that the model cannot speak to the sector-level empirical results found in Section 2.5.
-Moreover, one might wonder to what extent the quantitative findings of the paper are influenced by the lack of sectors in the model.
-To address these concerns, I develop an extension of the model with multiple sectors in Section 6.2, take it to sector-level data, and show that my headline quantitative findings carry over to this multi-sector framework.
+This simplifies the structure of the model and allows for a theoretical characterization of the effect of trade on urbanization and real income in Section IIB.
+However, it also implies that the model cannot speak to the sector-level empirical results found in Section IE. Moreover, one might wonder to what extent the quantitative findings of the paper are influenced by the lack of sectors in the model.
+To address these concerns, I develop an extension of the model with multiple sectors in Section VB, take it to sector-level data, and show that my headline quantitative findings carry over to this multisector framework.

-Amenities reflect location-specific features that increase any resident's wellbeing (such as the location having a nice view), but also idiosyncratic factors that might only be beneficial to some (such as family ties).
-In particular, they take the form where a(r) is the part of amenities that is common across workers, and $\varepsilon(r, i)$ is an idiosyncratic amenity shifter that represents heterogeneity across workers in their tastes for different locations.
-I assume that $\varepsilon(r, i)$ is iid across both workers and locations, and is distributed Gumbel:
+Amenities reflect location-specific features that increase any resident's well-being (such as the location having a nice view) but also idiosyncratic factors that might only be beneficial to some (such as family ties).
+In particular, they take the form where a(r) is the part of amenities that is common across workers and $\varepsilon(r, i)$ is an idiosyncratic amenity shifter that represents heterogeneity across workers in their tastes for different locations.
+I assume that $\varepsilon(r, i)$ is i.i.d. across both workers and locations and is distributed Gumbel:

-$$a(r,i) = a(r) + \varepsilon(r,i)$$
+$$a(r,i) = a(r) + \varepsilon(r,i),$$

+$$\Pr(\varepsilon(r,i) \leq z) = e^{-e^{-z/\theta}}.$$

-$$\Pr\left(\varepsilon\left(r,i\right) \le z\right) = e^{-e^{-z/\theta}}$$ θ is a positive constant that drives the degree of heterogeneity in idiosyncratic location tastes, and thus the dispersion of population in equilibrium.15 As $\theta \to \infty$, heterogeneity in tastes becomes large enough such that each location hosts the same number of workers, irrespectively of the distribution of a(r) and prices.
+θ is a positive constant that drives the degree of heterogeneity in idiosyncratic location tastes and thus the dispersion of population in equilibrium.15 As $\theta \to \infty$, heterogeneity in tastes becomes large enough such that each location hosts the same number of workers, irrespectively of the distribution of a(r) and prices.
 On the other hand, as $\theta \to 0$, all workers draw the same $\varepsilon(r, i)$, hence heterogeneity in tastes disappears, and all workers choose the residential location that offers them the best combination of a(r) and access to tradables.
 As a result, θ can also be viewed as a parameter showing the severity of frictions to labor mobility.